CMS-Enterprise/easi-app/docs/adr/0013-backend-testing-structure.md

       Tests can also be run per directory.
 * `+` Dependency structure mirrors production.
 * `+` Easier to write unit tests with wider test surface.
+* `+` Can optimize performance of testing suite by type and can benchmark easily which testing suite is slow.
 * `-` Requires developer awareness.
       This might be moot,
       as our current instructions for testing with services ignore integration tests.